bytestostring/nkn.ovh/API.md

 ```

 - The **Wallets** key contains **an array of objects**.
-- If you have no wallets in your account, the server returns a code 3.
+- If you have no wallets in your account, the server returns the code 3.

 </details>